abeljohny/Zoe/README.md

 1. Create an intent set in the `intent_sets` directory with the intents’ name as the filename with the associated prompts as its file contents.
-2. Logic for intent sets are processed using `intent handlers` and stoed in the `intent_handlers` directory.
+2. Logic for intent sets are processed using `intent handlers` and stored in the `intent_handlers` directory.
 Create an intent handler for your intent set.
 3. Retrain Zoe's classifier using the `reindex` flag.